 Lenders should check with counsel whenever decisions are being made on obtaining and maintaining the protections against environmental liabilities afforded under the Asset Conservation Act as secured creditors.
 Subsequent risk transfer insurance decisions such as obtaining a Commercial Lenders policy should be made with guidance from a licensed broker.
 Finally, regulators have made great strides in working with the business community to re-introduce formerly distressed brownfields back into productive uses.
 The results have generated jobs and tax income for host communities while also protecting the surrounding community and environment.

-Paul is a risk analyst with Great American’s Environmental Division.
+Paul is a Loss Control Manager with Great American’s Environmental Division.
 He brings over 30 years of environmental and insurance consulting experience to Great American.
 Paul’s background includes hydrogeology and finance degrees with extensive experience in greenfield, water supply development and brownfield redevelopment.
 He provides technical support and training to our underwriters and is based out of our New York office.